tomohiro/redmine_text_format_selector/README.md

 ![GitHub Tag](https://img.shields.io/github/tag/Tomohiro/redmine_text_format_selector.svg)

-This is a redmin plugin that adds text format selector to a specified project.
+This is a redmine plugin that adds text format selector to a specified project.

 Installation